 The sounds of trickling water from the backyard pond and the jungle around me wafted into the house from the multiple screened-in porches and I immediately felt comfortable and content at Ocean Palms.
 After wolfing down one of the gargantuan avocados the host had kindly left me, I departed Ocean Palms to locate the Waioka Pond.

 This jewel of the Hāna coastline is as alluring as it is dangerous.
-The deep blue pool dubbed Waioka Pond is surrounded by rugged lava cliffs dotted with razor-sharp hala trees.
+The deep blue pool is surrounded by rugged lava cliffs dotted with razor-sharp hala trees.
 Rough trails leading to the pond are slippery and dangerous and the river is prone to flash flooding.
 In calm conditions, the cliffs are often used for cliff diving.
-I watched the sunset and felt excitement about plunging in the following morning.
+I watched the sunset and contemplated taking a cliff plunge or two in the morning after coffee.

 The Untrodden Ocean Palms property offers ample space and atmosphere for relaxation

-I awoke at dawn the next morning and feasted on a spread of toast with tropical jam and local starfruit.
-When the sun had climbed a little higher in the sky, I made my way down to the Waioka pond for a cliff jump or two and a refreshing swim.
+At dawn I feasted on a spread of toast with tropical jam and local starfruit.
+When the sun climbed a little higher in the sky, I made my way down to the Waioka Pond for those cliff jumps I had committed myself to.
 After sunning myself on the rocks for a spell, I headed to Hāna’s Red Sand Beach down an equally treacherous but ruddier cliffside path near town.